swoodums/mint-pipe/README.md

 - [ ] Develop API around existing endpoint
     - [x] Build logic for parsing TLE to a flattened JSON
-    - [ ] Build out calling to existing API
+    - [x] Build out calling to existing API
-    - [ ] Build out new API endpoint with transformed data
+    - [x] Build out new API endpoint with transformed data
 - [ ] Build out FastAPI server.
+    - [ ] Create Query Parameters
     - Being able to create an API interface between some data source producer and some consumer is a skill to learn for data engineering.
 While we could simply unwind and load the JSON, we could also build an API that processes the two-line element data into a JSON format, and does some validation.
 This should allow us to load the data more easily using Airbyte, as well.
+- [ ] Write Tests for app
-- [x] Orchestrate CI in GitHub Actions
+- [ ] Orchestrate CI in GitHub Actions
-- [ ] Orchestrate CD in GitHub Actions'
+- [ ] Orchestrate CD in GitHub Actions
     - Need to have something to deploy, and set up deployment.
 - [ ] Deploy Airbyte into a Linux environment
     - May require setting up kubernetes or dummying it locally.
 This feels like it might be wildly out of scope... more to come.